 What!
 You work in a terrarium?! – Ok so we don’t want to feel like we’re joining Sigourney Weaver in Gorilla’s in the mist whenever we’re venturing into the home office, but a healthy collection of plants would make ‘going to the office’ a relaxing pleasure.
 And creating synergy between the living ornaments and the not-so-living décor can look great too.
 The greens of the chest of drawers, the desk chair and the armchair cushion do exactly that, not to mention the browns of the rug, the tripod tables and armchair legs which are obviously a match with green in nature.

-Attic’s… the most underated small spaces for a home office – There’s something about the sloping ceiling, a skylight, cute little storage spaces and being up and away from the rest of the house that makes an attic a productive space and a great home office idea for a small space.
+Attic’s… the most underrated small spaces for a home office – There’s something about the sloping ceiling, a skylight, cute little storage spaces, and being up and away from the rest of the house that makes an attic a productive space and a great home office idea for a small space.
 There’s plenty of scope to use exposed elements of the roof structure as a feature like the timber struts and trimming shown above.

 I dig the color scheme of this attic home office with the dark timber breaking up the lighter whites and creams from the darker blues and browns.
 Very warm feeling.
 There’s also a neat use of storage solutions here which add some character and suit the color palette.
 Note the burgundy colored folders in the file holder which all match and work with the color scheme.
 It’s the little touches!